-The House of Burnett is one of most illustrious oldest families in Scotland that can trace their lineage to the Norman Conquest in 1066 and though out history in the 11th century the records of the Burnard/Bernard does exist in Anglo-Saxon England in Bedfordshire, Hampshire and Wiltshire and later in the 13th century in southern Scotland, there are several instances where the name can be shown to be interchangeable throughout time
+The House of Burnett is one of most illustrious oldest families in Scotland with royal ancestry that can trace their lineage to the Norman Conquest in 1066 and though out history in the 11th century the records of the Burnard/Bernard does exist in Anglo-Saxon England in Bedfordshire, Hampshire and Wiltshire and later in the 13th century in southern Scotland, there are several instances where the name can be shown to be interchangeable throughout time

 In the early days of the Burnards family they were given the large barony of Farningdoun / Farnington in Roxburghshire, Scotland under a new system of land-holding instigated by King David I. As King David had a particular wish to introduce Norman or Flemish settlers to his Scottish kingdom it would not be unreasonable to assume that the Burnards were of that extraction.
 In this area the name evolved to Burnet and the family became associated with the lands of Burnetland and Barns.
 A John Burnard accompanied King David II on his journey south ending in the defeat of the King at the Battle of Neville’s Cross in 1346.
 Burnard, who owned Scottish lands of Ardross in Fife and of Currie in Midlothian, was killed in 1346.

 However, It is known for a fact that in 1323, Alexander Burnard joined the service under King Robert I and was later rewarded for his service by the granting of lands on the banks of the River Dee, in the parish of Banchory Ternan west of Aberdeen.
 He was, for a time, Keeper of the adjacent Royal Forest of Drum, the badge of office of which is considered to be the Horn of Leys.
 The procedure of ‘Cornage’ comprised the use of a symbolic horn in the process of land grants (a form of lease from the Crown).